mvc1009/hackingnotes/_docs/active-directory/domain-persistence.md

 # Silver Ticket

-A Silver Ticket is a valid **TGS** which is encrypted and signed by the NTLM hash of the service account of the service running with that account.
-Services will allow access only to the services themselves.
+A Silver Ticket is a valid **TGS** which is encrypted and signed by the NTLM hash of the service account like the Machine account hash (DC01$).
+The TGS will allow access only to the service requested.

 This technique is a reasonable persistence because the ticket would be valid for 30 days in computer accounts (default).
 We are going to target the domain controller machine account.
 First we need the DC machine account hash.